-If you click Yes, the software will automatically add entries for the new subsystems and restore default subsystem information for the existing entries.
+If you click Yes, the software automatically adds entries for the new subsystems and restores default subsystem information for the existing entries.

 5. Select the subsystem that you want to modify in the Subsystems field.
 You may change the communication drive letter, the monitoring interval, and the subsystem's name.
 The monitoring interval is the rate at which the Agent queries the specified subsystem for status.
 A reasonable monitoring interval in seconds would be 120.